metaesque/meta/README.md

 - Should Meta support python-like continuations in all baselangs?
    - https://www.ps.uni-saarland.de/~duchier/python/continuations.html

+- Support for multiple inheritance (state and/or interface).
+  - Meta can do a lot here, but there is almost zero support for multiple inheritance as of 2018-01-01, even at the level of individual baselangs (never mind making it work for Meta<X1|X2>).

+- Support for interfaces

 ## TODO

+- In type specifications, support named params:

+    For example:
+      tuple<dirname:str,basename:str>
+    vs
+      tuple<str,str>

+    And
+      map<{name:str,height:float,cards:int,present:bool}>
+    vs
+      map<str,any>

+- For every native type, introduce a class in the Meta library that provides a baselang-independent implementation and describes the public interface available.
+Introduce some secondary simplex attribute on 'executable' to allow specification of native code:

+    class Vector<T> < Container<T> #:
+      A collection of contiguous element indexed by integer
+       - get(index) = O(1)
+       - set(index) = O(1)
+       - sort() = O(N)
+    nativetype<py> list
+    nativetype<cc> std::vector<$T>
+    nativetype<js> Array
+    scope:

+      field allocated : int #:
+        How many elements are allocated.
+      field size : int #:
+        How many elements are assigned.

+      lifecycle params:
+        var size : int = 0 #:
+          Initialize size of list.
+      scope:
+      end;

+      method size : int aliases "len,length" #:
+        Number of elements in vector.
+      scope<*>:
+        return @self.size;
+      native<py> 'len($rec)'
+      native<cc> '$rec->size()'
+      native<js> 'this.length'
+      end method;
+    end class;

+    NOTES:
+     - there should be both 'native' and 'native:' defined on methods
+        - native accepts a string, and represents baselang code that can be used to implement the method as a statement
+        - native: defines a block of baselang code and implies that the method cannot be implemented in the given baselang as a statement (requires multiple lines).
+The result can still be used as a RHS, as long as it is possible to insert lines of code into the baselang code stream before the line requiring the RHS.

+- Support aliases for method and field names
+  - will at the very least be useful for

 - The 'default' attribute of 'var', 'field' and 'flag' should have type 'expr' not 'word'